-Friends remember father, marine shot and killed in North Charlotte
+Friends remember father, Marine shot and killed in north Charlotte

 “I think the unexpected nature is, I mean he was so young.
 Damario loves his work but the thing he loved most in life was being a dad and his three boys were his North Star,” Liz Clasen-Kelly, CEO Roof Above.

-Monday afternoon at the men’s shelter, those who know and love the father of three and marine veteran say he treated everyone kindly.
+Monday afternoon at the men’s shelter, those who knew and loved the father of three and Marine veteran said he treated everyone kindly.

 “He always treated me write with courtesy and I found out what happened to him I said I know Mario.
 He always gave me the upmost respect,” said a men’s shelter resident.